Film submissions for SXSW 2017 will open in the summer of 2016 – sign up to be notified when submissions open.

 Directors: Una Lorenzen, Thordur Jonsson, Heather Millard, Screenwriters: Krishan Arora, Barbara Kingsolver

 International artists and knitters take a simple skein of yarn to create their extraordinary ideas and stories.
-(World Premiere)
+(North American Premiere)

 * SXstyle screening

 Acclaimed standouts and selected previous premieres from festivals around the world.